IAMAGODLY/IAMAGODLY/README.md

 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ... roblox studios
 - 💞️ I’m looking to collaborate on ... games
 - 📫 How to reach me ...
-Discord:Myoppie
+Discord:Holyos
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I'm not human